 Get your fill of all things cider at Buffalo’s Mayer Brothers Cider Mill (pictured), known for their ciders and cider donuts.
 Cider slushies and donuts are all the rage at Smith’s Orchard Cider Mill in Pendleton, but you can also get your hands on the raw ingredients by picking your own apples at their 20-acre orchard and sampling cider as it flows straight out of their 100-year-old press.
-Other pick your own apple farms include LynOaken Farms in Medina, with their 2022 season ending on November 6.
+Other pick your own apple farms include LynOaken Farms in Medina, with their season going through the end of October.
 Also sample wines and ciders at their Leonard Oakes Estate Winery.

 Looking to walk off some of those donuts?
 Take your pick of the state parks that dot this region.
 Just outside of the village of East Aurora, the Knox Farm State Park is a former estate turned park with woodland and grassland hiking.
 The Reinstein Woods Nature Preserve in Depew is a family-friendly spot with a 292-acre complex of forests, ponds, and wetlands.
 The Whirlpool State Park offers viewpoints of the whirling rapids portion of Niagara Falls and also connects to the Niagara Scenic Parkway, a picturesque north-south highway.